Skip to content

 A few years ago, we wrote an article on ‘how to beat pitiful savings interest rates.’
 Back then the average savings interest was 0.5% AER.

-With the Bank of England (BoE) base rate standing at 4% and likely to rise further, we take a look at some of the best savings accounts arounds.
+With the Bank of England (BoE) base rate standing at 4% AER, we take a look at some of the best savings accounts arounds.
 There’s a twist though.
 All of the accounts featured are digital only.

 Even Monzo and Starling, that have traditionally shied away from offering their own savings products, are now getting in on the act.
 This added competition brings more choice and flexibility to the consumer, not to mention some of the highest saving arounds around.